-David Hanrahan has been a HR leader in companies like Zendesk, Twitter, Shell, and Electronic Arts for the past two decades.
+David Hanrahan has been an HR leader in companies like Zendesk, Twitter, Shell, and Electronic Arts for the past two decades.
 His expertise includes hyper-growth hiring, job architecture, rewards strategy and execution, engagement analysis and action, and attrition reduction.

-If you follow David on social media, you'll find him sharing about posts on mental health, leadership, benefits, and the future of work.
+If you follow David on social media, you'll find him sharing posts on mental health, leadership, benefits, and the future of work.

 6. Jacob Morgan

 Jacob Morgan is the founder of the Future of Work podcast: a weekly show where Jacob has in-depth discussions with senior executives and leaders around the world on the future of work.
 He is also involved in thought leadership programs and works as an advisor and author.